yunusemre347/e-commerce-electronics/README.md

-This is an e-commerce project made with Next.js Sanity Stripe
+This is an e-commerce project made with Next.js, Sanity and Stripe

 ## Next.js Installation